-CommuniCity prepares and executes one hundred innovation pilots by leveraging AI and other emerging technologies.
-The idea is to engage hard-to-reach, marginalized communities in dialogue with city officials and solution providers.
-The needs that are identified during this process will be used as a starting point for co-creating and piloting inclusive solutions for these communities.
-Twenty of these solutions will be piloted during the years 2023–25 in Helsinki.
+CommuniCity prepared and executed altogether 101 innovation pilots by leveraging AI and other emerging technologies.
+The idea was to engage hard-to-reach, marginalized communities in dialogue with city officials and solution providers.
+The needs that were identified during this process were used as a starting point for co-creating and piloting inclusive solutions for these communities.
+Twenty of these solutions were piloted during the years 2023–25 in Helsinki.

-CommuniCity project launches three rounds of Open Calls that leverage AI and other emerging technologies in addressing the needs of cities and communities.
-The Open Calls invite companies and associations to participate in a process of co-creation, where citizens, associations, city officials, and policy makers come together to improve the quality of life for citizens.
+CommuniCity project launched three rounds of Open Calls that leverage AI and other emerging technologies in addressing the needs of cities and communities.
+The Open Calls invited companies and associations to participate in a process of co-creation, where citizens, associations, city officials, and policy makers came together to improve the quality of life for citizens.

 Objective

-The overall objective of the project is to enhance social justice, sustainability and inclusion through innovative technology and knowledge-based solutions.
+The overall objective of the project was to enhance social justice, sustainability and inclusion through innovative technology and knowledge-based solutions.

-CommuniCity organizes and facilitates 100 pilots in cities throughout Europe.
-The lessons learned from this experience (on social, institutional, technological and environmental dimensions) will lay the foundations for a more general framework of concepts, practices, and solutions reusable by various stakeholders for more clean, inclusive and sustainable societies.
+CommuniCity organized and facilitated 101 pilots in cities throughout Europe.
+The lessons learned from this experience (on social, institutional, technological and environmental dimensions) were laid the foundations for a more general framework of concepts, practices, and solutions reusable by various stakeholders for more clean, inclusive and sustainable societies.

 The cities of Amsterdam, Helsinki, and Porto are taking the leading role in organizing these smart city pilots.
 These pilots introduce new solutions both to these cities and to be used around the world.
-The cities and countries will also get ideas on how to collaborate and share pilots.
+The cities and countries also got ideas on how to collaborate and share pilots.

 Duration, partners, funding and total budget